parttimenerd/jdwp/README.md

 generator for JDWP packages.
 This might be useful in the future.
 It also contains code to log the JDWP traffic, which I used in the blog post "[A short primer on Java debugging internals](https://mostlynerdless.de/blog/2022/12/27/a-short-primer-on-java-debugging-internals/)".
+Please write an issue if you want to use specific functionality as a library, I package it properly then.

 The code is tested by using the OpenJDK implementation as an oracle.
 This is reason why large parts of the OpenJDK implementation are included in the tests of this project.

+The packet specification in `data/jdwp.spec` is taken from [OpenJDK](https://github.com/openjdk/jdk/blob/master/src/java.se/share/data/jdwp/jdwp.spec) and extended with side effects, see the `jdwpgen` README for more information.

 Tested with JDK 11, JDK 17 and JDK 20.